joshithauppari-28/customer-purchase-pattern-analysis/README.md

 Outcome

-This project strengthened my foundation in data analysis, SQL, and business intelligence and enhanced my ability to analyze customer data and present insights in a structured, professional manner.
+This project strengthened my foundation in data analysis, SQL, and business intelligence, and enhanced my ability to analyze customer data and present insights in a structured and professional manner.

-Note
+📌 Note

--This project was developed through guided learning and customized to reflect my understanding of customer purchase pattern analysis and analytical tools.
+This project was developed through guided learning and customized to reflect my understanding of customer purchase pattern analysis and analytical tools.